ORIGINALLY POSTED 8/1/2019

 I suspect a defect in a wire harness, terminal, cold solder joint, etc… I could reflow the boards and release any strain on the harnesses but for now let’s just hope Big Bertha fires up and works when she needs to.
-The z axis was misbehaving too and it moved free.
+The Z axis was misbehaving too and it moved freely.
 I determined it to be a weak motor.

 That was one SWEET machine!
 The features blew the US machines away and the quality was very very impressive.

 This is where I was going to go in to some detail about the machine… but I’m not!
 I have a better idea.
 I want to do a comprehensive write-up!
 Justin Fischer (the Tumbler King and Workflow Ninja) was so impressed with my enthusiasm of the Thunder Laser that he wants to see more.
 So in the next month or so Justin is going to come down and we are going to visit Ben and his cool laser and I am going to make it a follow-up article complete with video and audio of our journey and discussions.
 This is going to be a lot of fun.
 Until then, Tech Bravo OUT!